Imran-imtiaz48/Charity-Management-System-Database/README.md

-The database aims to streamline operations for a charity organization, overseeing donors, projects, donations, staff, expenses, events, and their interconnections.
+The database is designed to optimize operations for a charity organization, managing donors, projects, donations, staff, expenses, events, and their interconnected relationships.

 ### Donors:
 The "Donors" table stores information about individuals or entities who contribute funds or resources to the charity organization.
 It includes details such as the donor's name, email, and phone number.